Skip to Main Navigation

 Cities are key to creating a climate-smart future.
 Over half the globe lives in cities, generating 80% of its total economic output and accounting for 70% of global CO2 emissions.
 While urbanization is a key driver of growth – unplanned, rapid urbanization and urban sprawl present a huge risk for increasing both greenhouse gas and vulnerability to climate change and other shocks.

 As many cities and local governments take steps to become low-carbon and climate-resilient, they face barriers in accessing finance as well as difficulties in planning and project preparation, due to insufficient capacity or resources — particularly in the early stages of the project cycle.
-An estimated $93 trillion of sustainable infrastructure needs to be built by 2030, and up to $4.5 trillion will be for project preparation.
+An estimated $93 trillion of sustainable infrastructure needs to be built by 2030, and up to $4.5 trillion will be required for project preparation.

 3 main goals of the gap fund